Fax: (509) 249-5377

-There are many benefits to having a hospitalist serve as a patient's attending physician while admitted to Memorial Hospital.
+There are many benefits to having a hospitalist serve as a patient's attending physician while admitted to hospital.
 Because the hospitalist works at the hospital full-time, his or her sole priority is attending to the needs of patients.
 The hospitalist is available every day to see you and your family members as often as needed and adjust your plan of care as your condition changes.
 He or she is available immediately in an emergency and can consult with other physicians as needed.
 The hospitalist will make arrangements for any medications the patient may need while admitted or upon discharge and can work with your primary doctor or specialists to discuss any significant findings or events.